-PDA Day takes place on 15th May each year.
+PDA Day takes place on the second Wednesday of May each year.

 You can find information about the current and previous year’s PDA Days here:

-PDA Day 2021: Professionals – this year we’re focusing on professionals who work with PDA children and adults.
-We’ve launched a survey to gather examples of best practice and thoughts on what professionals need to know about PDA and created a new one page letter about PDA that’s easy to share with professionals.
-Further details, including what else we have planned and how you can help are here.
+PDA Day 2021: Professionals – focusing on professionals who work with PDA children and adults.
+We launched a survey to gather examples of best practice and thoughts on what professionals need to know about PDA and created a new one page letter about PDA that’s easy to share with professionals, two resources about best practice (the PDA community’s voice and the professional voice) and a new page with many examples of best practice.
+PDA Day 2021 Newsletter.

 PDA Day 2017: Launch of PDA Panda – read all about our panda ambassador here